 Congress, you know the saying that sort of goes like this: Fool me once, but you’re not going to fool me twice.
 If you do, then I’m the fool.
 (Hey, I’m trying to help you out here.
 Listen to me.
 Please.)

 Chapter 3.
 Are you tired of the cheating, lying and cover-up?
 The truth is a wondrous thing.
 In today’s New York Times is a story where someone we know is telling the truth.
 President Obama is saying what he really thinks about testing.
 He’s speaking as a father from the heart.
 What he says rings true to me.
 He is not equivocating or prevaricating.
-Everyone at www.SaveOurSchoolsMarch.org, where we’re working hard to get rid of NCLB, is on board with what the President said about testing.
+Everyone who participated in the SaveOurSchools March in 2011 and working hard to get rid of NCLB, is on board with what the President said about testing.
 He’s right!
 We’re right.
 So get rid of NCLB, which measures accountability by use of high stakes testing!

 The problem is that Justin Hamilton, a press officer at the U.S. Department of Education, has spent 3 days trying to spin the President’s words to make them align with Arne Duncan, No Child Left Behind, Race to the Top, and the President’ s Blueprint.
 You can’t spin those words, Justin.
 They are recorded word for word.Don’t try to tell the President of the United States what he’s really trying to say!
 Stop the lying and the spinning and the deceit.
 Get rid of No Child Left Behind and the rest of the madness, and let’s move on and REALLY start making our schools better.